Diary of an Awesome Friendly Kid: Rowley Jefferson's Journal: Plot

-Rowley is 12 years and a half old in his diary.
-Rowley starts his diary by describing his family and then explaining that he started writing in one because his best friend, Greg Heffley, owns one as well.
+Rowley starts his diary by explaining that he started writing in one because his best friend, Greg Heffley, owns one as well.
 In the second entry, Rowley shows his diary to Greg, who accuses Rowley of copying him.
-Greg then comes up with the idea that Rowley's journal should be Greg's biography, since he plans to be rich and famous.
-Rowley complies, and changes the main character to Greg and the title of his diary from Diary of an Awesome Friendly Kid to Diary of Greg Heffley by Greg Heffley's Best Friend Rowley Jefferson.
+Greg then comes up with the idea that Rowley's journal should be Greg's biography.
+Rowley complies, and changes the title of his diary from Diary of an Awesome Friendly Kid to Diary of Greg Heffley by Greg Heffley's Best Friend Rowley Jefferson.

 Rowley starts the biography with a chapter titled "Early Life," and skips ahead to when he first met Greg in fourth grade.
-He writes that he likes Greg for "doing hilarious things and playing wacky pranks," then provides minor details about Greg's family.
-Rowley then changes topics to his first sleepover with Greg, where he pees his pants after they got scared by a noise outside, which turns out to be Greg's brother Rodrick.
-Other entries focus on when Rowley saves Greg from a birthday party after falling in a ditch with a hornet's nest at the bottom, Greg's "accomplishments" (a blank list for Rowley to fill in later when Greg accomplishes something), Rowley and Greg playing in the woods when Rowley trips over a rock and Greg tells him they disturbed an "ancient burial ground," Rowley believing that his deceased grandfather has come back as a ghost to haunt his old cabin, Greg playing a "wacky prank" by pretending to be a burglar, and Rowley mishearing Greg's request to "pull him back up on his feet" after he loses his balance, instead grabbing Greg by the feet and causing him to fall in a puddle, resulting in Greg chasing Rowley with a stick until dinnertime.
+He writes that he likes Greg for "doing hilarious things," then changes topics to his first sleepover with Greg, where he pees his pants after getting scared by a noise outside.
+Other entries focus on when Rowley saves Greg from attending a birthday party after falling in a hornet’s nest, Greg's "accomplishments" (a blank list for Rowley to fill in later when Greg accomplishes something), Rowley tripping over a rock and Greg telling him he disturbed an "ancient burial ground," Rowley believing that his deceased grandfather has come back as a ghost to haunt his cabin, Greg playing a "wacky prank" by pretending to be a burglar, and Rowley mishearing Greg's request to "pull him back up on his feet" after he loses his balance, instead grabbing Greg by the feet and causing him to fall in a puddle, angering Greg.

-In Rowley's entry about "the time when Greg created a special award just for me," Greg gives Rowley a "Good Boy Award" for cleaning Greg's garage.
-Greg gives Rowley more awards for doing his chores, including ones worth more than a regular award.
-Rowley eventually says that they aren't special anymore because he has so many, so Greg makes a "point system" called "Li'l Goodies", with Rowley receiving a "Fantastic Prize" for getting 50 points, which turns out to be a basket of dirty laundry (Greg claimed it was a test).
+In Rowley's entry about "the time when Greg created a special award just for me," Greg gives Rowley a "good boy award" for cleaning Greg's garage.
+Greg gives Rowley more awards for doing his chores, and after Rowley says that they aren't special anymore because he has so many, Greg makes a "point system" instead, with Rowley's reward for getting 50 points being a basket of dirty laundry.